CodiumTeam/docker-training/exercise-3/README.md

 docker run --rm -v ${PWD}:/codium alpine ls /codium
 ```
 > If you are using Windows DOS shell use `%cd%` instead of `${PWD}` i.e. `docker run --rm -v %cd%:/codium alpine ls /codium`
+> If your current directory has spaces you need to use quotes around the volume path i.e. `docker run --rm -v "${PWD}:/codium" alpine ls /codium`

 Why is this working?